matthewdennett/matthewdennett.github.io/_posts/2023-03-01-Improving-Infoblox-Ansible.md

 {% highlight Python linenos %}
 def convert_range_member_to_struct(module):
     '''This function will check the module input to ensure that only one member assignment type is specified at once.
-    Member passed in is converted to the correct struct for the API to understand bassed on the member type.
+    Member passed in is converted to the correct struct for the API to understand based on the member type.
     '''
     # Error checking that only one member type was defined
     params = [k for k in module.params.keys() if module.params[k] is not None]